Gowtham-YK/-Emergency-Vehicle-Mobility-Optimization/README.md

 or Tableau Public (free)

-# 2. Prepare Your Dataset
+# 2. Preparing Your Dataset

-Ensure your emergency vehicle dataset (CSV/Excel) includes fields like:
+Your dataset of emergency vehicles in CSV/Excel format should at least have the following data columns:

 Latitude and Longitude

-Vehicle Type (Ambulance, Police, Fire)
+Vehicle Type: Ambulance, Police, Fire

 Timestamps